 Does my child need a medical exemption?

-NO – there is no such thing as a medical exemption and your GP will not give you one.
+NO – there is no such thing as a medical exemption for face coverings in a school setting or otherwise and your GP will not give you one.

 Does my child have to wear a mask on educational trips?